Tell me if this sounds familiar:

 Let’s dig deeper.
 Who else might have a need for these kinds of images?

-If ErinLeigh and I were chatting in a one-on-one session, I’d ask her two key questions:
+If ErinLeigh and I were chatting one on one, I’d ask her two key questions:

 1) Who is selling the actual stuff you like to photograph?

 You don’t have to be a big-business, high-budget commercial photographer to consider this question.
-There are around 27.5 million small businesses in America alone, many in the town right where you live.
+There are around nearly 28 million small businesses in America alone, many in the town right where you live.

 And having crappy photos costs them money.